prathyusha1231/datasheet-for-dataset-template/datasheet-for-dataset-template.md

 ### Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?

 There are no specific details about licensing provided.
 However, as a public-interest initiative, the dataset is likely intended for open use with proper attribution.
-Users should check the AIAAIC website for any specific terms of use.

 ### Have any third parties imposed IP-based or other restrictions on the data associated with the instances?